hlokavarapu/profiling-demos/README.md

  - ideally you want to profile optimized builds only
  - little to no overhead: otherwise you measure the wrong thing
  - what granularity?
-Need individiual processor behavior?
+Need individiual processor behavior? per function? per line?
+ - how easy do you want it to be? always enabled?!
- - there is "too much information"!
+ - there can be "too much information"!

 deal.II TimerOutput / Timer
 ---------------------------